 The ALICE Household Survival Budget

-The Household Survival Budget reflects the minimum cost to live and work in the modern economy.
+The Household Survival Budget reflects the minimum cost to live and work in the current economy.
 This budget is the basis for determining whether households are above or below the ALICE Threshold by county.

 Click on a budget item below to see the sources and description of the cost.